RawthiL/update-noip/README.md

-# Update your no-ip.com domain name --- Dockerized
+# Update your no-ip.com or Cloudflare domain name --- Dockerized

-This is an update, inspired by the original work of the author, to update the IP binded to a [NO-IP domain](www.noip.com).
+This is an update, inspired by the original work of the author, to update the IP binded to a [NO-IP domain](www.noip.com) and [Cloudflare](cloudflare.com/) domains (in case youown one).
-I'm not sure how muh this repo has diverted from its original impolementation, but the original author's work inspired all this.
+I'm not sure how much this repo has diverted from its original impolementation, but the original author's work inspired all this.

 NOTE: Confirming your host each moenth through API is not possible anymore.
 This code only focuses on updating the IP.